 We'll get to that.

-Director Comey or a good lawyer.
+Director Comey, you're a good lawyer.

-All I can say is what I said before that we don't have any information that supports those tweets.
+All I can say is what I said before, that we don't have any information that supports those tweets.

-Absolutely not for any political purposes to spy expose anything.
+In order to spy on them, absolutely not for any political purposes to spy, expose anything.

 I leaked nothing to nobody and never have and never would.

-But let me explain uh this.
+But let me explain this.

 I'm not going to do that.